I know what you are going to say.

 So, there you have it: some of the best idle games out there.

-Idle games can appeal to those types of gamers that need to unwind and just let a simple story or game mechanic take them away.
+Idle games can appeal to those types of gamers who need to unwind and just let a simple story or game mechanic take them away.
 Escapism can be fun and simple, folks!

 As exhibited by the list, incremental games have a great future on the market.
 I can without a doubt give my full endorsement to this genre of game.
 Now I’m going to go through this list myself and try each idle game and spend the rest of my day mining for some dogecoin.